admhpr/oversight/content/blog/building-better-software.md

 Micro complexity is addressed at the component level.
 In order for component code to be testable, it should avoid hidden state and adhere to the single responsibility principle.
 The first step to fixing issues with hidden state is utilizing dependency injection.

+Ask yourself...

+> Can I know the result of this at all times?

+> Can I reuse this code?

+> Can I test this code?

+It is impossible to write good tests for bad code, you can write hacky tests...perhaps.
+Commit to writing testable code.

+How?...

+* Reduce hidden state
+* Do not voilate the single responsibility principle
+* Avoid nested logic

 #### Meso complexity

 Meso complexity is addressed at the inter component level.